danieldiasm/py_test_automation_pg/python/unittest/02_simple_application/readme.md

-# Unittest - Basic
+# Unittest - Essentials

-This is an example of a simple application with simple unit tests for it.
+### **ATENTION! - This is under construction**

+On this Directory there will be more essential stuff of testing _for a developer_, but not so basic as the 01_test_basics.

+You'll be able to find:

+- Unit Tests
+- Integration Tests

+This comprises the most important skills for a developer, since those tests normally would be the developer's responsibility to make.

+The system test will be having its own section on Directory 03.
+It depends on the company if the system test is being made by the test team or development team.
+So I'll leave this sepparate for the sake of organizing each subject.

+#### About Unittest:

 Unittest is a library that comes build-in on Python, so you'll be able to do some testing only having Python installed on the system.

-## What you can find in here
+### What you can find in here:

 1 - The Application
- This is a dummy application with few simple functions for you to read or practice writing unit tests for it.

 2 - Tests
- Inside this there are only simple unit tests, no integration or system tests.
- Unit test, ideally is a task that the software developer should be doing.

- 4 - Test Resources Examples
-    a - Set-Up
-    b - Teardown
-    c - Fixtures

- 5 - Jenkinsfile
+3 - Jenkinsfile
- There is a Jenkinsfile for you to use it on a pipeline, its job is to execute the shell script called "run_tests.sh" and execute the tests.

 ## How to run tests of this directory.